waltermayor/FastTD3_SEm/README.md

 ★ Equal contribution

-*Work conducted at Mila – Quebec AI Institute, Université de Montréal, NYU, and affiliated institutions.*
+*Work conducted at Mila Quebec AI Institute and University of Montreal.*

 ## 📄 **[Read the Full Paper on arXiv ▶️](https://arxiv.org/pdf/2510.13704.pdf)**